shepai/Terrain_generator_3D/README.md

 # Terrain_generator_3D
-Terrain generator code using Perlin noise to make 3D STL models that can be used in simulations easily
+Terrain generator code using Perlin noise to make 3D STL models that can be used in simulations easily.
+These can be converted to urdf files that can be used in ROS or Pybullet simulations.

 ## Dependencies